An extended Krylov subspace method for decoding edge-based compressed images by homogeneous diffusion: Introduction

+as initial data.
+The reconstructed picture is the solution $u(\vec{x},t)$ of the above PDE at a large time $t$.
 The new contribution is an efficient method to solve the discretised heat equation at a prescribed time $t$, directly.
 The discretisation of the heat equation leads to a huge system of ordinary differential equations

 where $\vec{b}$ are the pixels of the compressed image written as a vector.
 The reconstructed image $\vec{y}(t)$ at time $t$ is given by the matrix exponential times the vector $\vec{b}$, i.e. $\vec{y}(t)=e^{tA}\vec{b}$.